 - An abnormal response to a previous infection

 - Where you live (it is more common in western countries, such as the UK, than in poorer parts of the world)

 There is no known cure for Crohn’s disease at present, but treatment is administered in an attempt to relieve symptoms.
 It can also help to prevent the inflammatory process and can, where possible, prevent a sufferer from having to undergo surgery.

 Treatment can take various forms and can include:

 - Steroid medication (these are called corticosteroids)

 - Immunosuppressants to suppress the immune system

 - Removal of the inflamed section of the intestine through surgery

-A medical professional should be able to spot the symptoms and correctly diagnose Crohn's disease, and should be able to recommend and administer the correct treatment.
+A medical professional should be able to spot the symptoms, correctly diagnose the condition, and should be able to recommend and administer the correct treatment.
 If this has not happened and it has led to your further suffering, you may be in a position to make a claim for compensation.